slade850/BackAndFrontStarterPack/README.md

 A redux store for authentication and dispatch user data.
 In addition to react router I used a custom routeGuard component to protect pages that need to be authenticated to access.

+for the api with babel dotenv works by default so use a file named '.env' only.